 Treatment of the underlying tumor is critical in KMP.
 Surgery is the definitive management for both KHE and TA.
 However, it is often not possible given ill-defined tumoral borders and the invasion of multiple tissue planes and local structures.
 Furthermore, once KMP develops, surgery is inadvisable given the hemodynamic risks.
 Embolization may be possible if a single feeding vessel is present.
 However, tumors usually have multiple feeding vessels.
 Embolization also carries the risk of necrosis of local structures.
 Radiation therapy can induce regression, however, carries the risk of developmental delay, growth delay, and secondary malignancy.

 Multiple medical therapies have demonstrated promise in the treatment of KHE and TA.
-Steroids are typically first-line treatment, with doses ranging from 2 to 5 mg/kg per day.
+Historically steroids are typically first-line treatment.
 For patients who respond, clinical response is usually seen within 2 weeks, after which steroids should be tapered slowly.
-If regression cannot be achieved, something seen in approximately one-third of patients, vincristine, and mTOR inhibitors such as sirolimus may be used.
-Anti-platelet agents such as aspirin and ticlopidine have also been used.
-However, prolonged treatment with aspirin may lead to Reye syndrome in children.
-Propanolol, which may be used successfully to treat infantile hemangioma, has been trialed but it appears to have no benefit in case series.
+If regression cannot be achieved, seen in approximately one-third of patients, vincristine and mTOR inhibitors such as sirolimus may be used.
 In 2013 the Journal of Pediatrics published expert consensus guidelines which recommended combination steroid and vincristine as first-line therapy, with steroid monotherapy recommended if vincristine is not readily available.

 Congenital hemangiomas (CH) may also present with thrombocytopenia and a disturbed coagulation profile; however, this phenomenon is transient and distinct from KMP which is progressive and not expected to resolve spontaneously.